twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **FC#####.ttf** – Located in temporary folder when opening the Test Font Window (##### is five numbers).
 The font name is FC Test Font ###### (###### is six numbers).
 * **fcppreview.txt** – For old versions of FontCreator, includes the text used in the Test Font Window.
 Text in TFONTTESTFORM is restored to factory defaults if removed.
 (See previewtext.dat in recent versions)
 * **fntXX.tmp** – Used when saving fonts (XX is a letter and number combo).
-* **FontCreatorSetup.exe** – Used to reinstall the program.
+* **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website).
-* **FontCreator.tip** – Located in the program folder to store tips in the Tip of the Day Window.
+* **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.
 * **glyphnames.dat** – For versions 7.0 and newer, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
 Before that, it includes the same list but **xi** assigns a codepoint of U+0000.
 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.